toposware/cheetah/README.md

 [![codecov](https://codecov.io/gh/toposware/cheetah/branch/main/graph/badge.svg?token=0NWRGPBE8Q)](https://codecov.io/gh/toposware/cheetah)
 ![example workflow](https://github.com/toposware/cheetah/actions/workflows/ci.yml/badge.svg)

+## NOTICE

+This repository is unmaintained and therefore publicly archived.
+If you have any interest in the Cheetah curve or the work from its associated preprint [eprint.iacr.org/2022/277](https://eprint.iacr.org/2022/277) on extension-based elliptic curves, feel free to contact the authors at "research [at] toposware [dot] com".

+---

 This crate provides an implementation of the Cheetah curve over a sextic extension of the prime field `Fp`, with p = 2<sup>64</sup> - 2<sup>32</sup> + 1.